oslabs-beta/ReaPer/README.md

   style="display: inline-block; margin: 0 auto; max-width: 500px; border-radius=10px;">

-** THIS MAY CHANGED BASED ON FRONT END [The last graph is a line graph of each component extracted to display and compare their individual render times.]
+This list holds all the components re-rendered during a session.
+It displays the number of times that component was re-rendered along with the average render duration.

 <img
   align="center"